Welle-IT/flexiweb-plugin-audit/README.md

 Built-in security and privacy protection:

 - **Automatic Redaction**: Sensitive fields (passwords, tokens, API keys, etc.) are automatically redacted
+- **Field-Level Control**: Configure individual fields to be redacted or ignored using custom field properties
 - **Field Filtering**: Certain fields (like login timestamps) are excluded from audit logs
+- **Group Support**: Redact or ignore entire groups or specific fields within groups
 - **Read-Only Fields**: Audit fields cannot be modified by users
 - **Access Control**: Only admin users can view audit information